Rans4ckeR/RS.Fritz.Manager/README.md

 # RS.Fritz.Manager
 A Windows .NET app with WPF UI to read information from and manage FritzBox devices using pure WCF calls.

-Work in progress with a rudementary user expierence.
+Work in progress with a rudimentary user expierence.

 Currently implemented services:
 * urn:dslforum-org:service:DeviceInfo:1